aws-samples/workspaces-ssm-install/README.md

 ![alt text](Docs/SSM_auto_architecture.png)
 ##  Usage

 The Solution contain the following
 *   SAM Template that deploys the API Gateway and the Lambda Function
 *   Powershell Script that is deployed to the Workspace Image that automates SSM Agent download, install and configuration
 ##  Steps to deploy the solution

 * Clone the Repo to a machine that is configured to deploy resources in AWS.
 * [Setup AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) Make sure to follow the steps on installing Docker based on the OS of your choice as we use Docker images
-*
+* Build and deploy the SAM application
+    >sam build
+    >sam deploy --guided

 ## Security